wechaty/wechaty-puppet-sidecar/README.md

 Universal Puppet powered by Sidecar, which can help Wechaty connect to any applications.

+## Motivation

+UNDER CONSTRUCTION

+To universal RPA everything by the power of sidecar.

 ## Usage

 Talk is cheap, show me the code.